 Part of Ayurveda believes that hair loss is a function of excess Pitta dosha in the body.

 Pitta dosha is responsible for digestion, metabolism, and energy production in the body.

 An excess of pitta dosha occurs as a result of too much tea, coffee, smoking, fried and oily food, overly acidic foods, etc in the body.

-In ayurveda, hair loss is treated via better diet, yoga, meditation, herbal treatments, and incorporating natural oils into hair care.
+In Ayurveda, hair loss is treated via a better diet, yoga, meditation, herbal treatments, and incorporating natural oils into hair care.

 Yoga and Meditation for Hair Loss